 Fog in one of the many grassy meadow in Valley Forge National Historical park

-Valley Forge is the encampment site of the Continental Army during the winter of 1777-1778.
-The park features 3,500 acres of meadows, woodlands, and monuments commemorating the sacrifices and perseverance of the Revolutionary War generation and honoring the power of people to pull together and overcome adversity during extraordinary times.
+Valley Forge is the place where George Washington and the Continental Army took refuge during the winter of 1777-1778.
+Today the park protects 3,500 acres of meadows, woodlands, historic landscapes, and monuments commemorating the resolve of the Revolutionary War generation and honoring the power of people to pull together, overcome adversity, and find renewal through transformation.